-Samuel Nicholas was born in Philadelphia, Pa., in 1744 and received his commission as Captain of Marines from the Continental Congress 28 November 1775, the earliest existing commission issued in the Continental Naval Service.
-He joined Continental Ship Alfred as Marine Officer at her commissioning 3 December.
-On 3 March 1776 he commanded the first amphibious landing of American Marines when the Continental Fleet under Esek Hopkins attacked New Providence in the Bahamas.
-Leading a party of 200 marines and 50 sailors, Nicholas won Fort Montague, Government House, and Nassau.
+Samuel Nicholas was born in Philadelphia, Pa., in 1744 and received his commission as Capt. of Marines from the Continental Congress on 28 November 1775.
+He joined Continental Ship Alfred as Marine Officer at her commissioning on 3 December.
+On 3 March 1776, he commanded the first amphibious landing of American marines when the Continental Fleet under Commander in Chief Esek Hopkins attacked New Providence in the Bahamas.
+Leading a party of 200 Marines and 50 Sailors, Nicholas captured Fort Montague, Government House, and Nassau.
 The capture of New Providence brought badly needed cannon and ammunition to the hard-pressed Continental Army.
-Promoted to Major 6 June 1776, Nicholas trained Marines for duty at sea and in the field with Washington, becoming virtually Commandant of Marines, although such a title did not then exist.
-He died in Philadelphia 27 August 1790.
+Promoted to Major on 6 June 1776, Nicholas trained Marines for duty at sea and in the field with Gen. George Washington, becoming virtually Commandant of Marines, although such a title did not then exist.
+He died in Philadelphia on 27 August 1790.

 The second Nicholas (DD-449) was laid down 3 March 1941 by the Bath Iron Works Corp., Bath, Maine; launched 19 February 1942; sponsored by Mrs. Edward B. Tryon, descendant of Major Samuel Nicholas; and commissioned 4 June 1942, Lt.
 Comdr.
 W. D. Brown in command.